 I have taken my role as a meteorologist into our garden to provide our community with details about our local climate they can only find at our station.
 I film, write, edit, and tell environmental stories specific to South Carolina for our newscasts and social media.
 These stories empower gardeners with information to tackle garden issues unique to our area.
 When the pandemic started in March 2020, I wanted to connect with our viewers, so I created a garden Facebook group, which now has nearly 2,000 members.
 I utilize this online community to create relevant, authentic, and inclusive content for our shows.

 I hold a B.S. in Meteorology from Rutgers, the State University of New Jersey where I graduated with honors.
 I was actively involved as president of the Rutgers Meteorology AMS and NWA local chapter and was awarded “Meteorology Student of the Year” by the Rutgers Meteorology Department.

 I grew up in New York City with a passion for weather.
-It was no secret that I wanted to be a meteorologist, but I didn’t see myself in the television landscape until I experienced Sandy in 2012.
-I felt the storm’s power and saw the devastation first hand.
+It was no secret that I wanted to be a meteorologist, but I didn’t see myself in the television landscape until I experienced devastation from “Superstorm” Sandy in my hometown.
 Nothing I was learning in the classroom could prepare me for those moments, but that education was everything I needed to prepare others for nature’s fury.

 My career started right out of college as a weather producer for WPIX 11 in New York.
 In 2017, I moved to the Sunshine State to work for WCJB in Gainesville, FL as a meteorologist and reporter.
 One of my most memorable experiences in Florida was Hurricane Irma.
 I stayed at work for 3 days forecasting in the studio and reporting in the field through the storm.
 Although north Florida was spared from hurricane-force winds, the floodwaters were stubborn to recede.
 I spent months sharing stories of devastation and of hope in the aftermath of Irma.